hlavacs/ViennaGameJobSystem/README.md

     	return 0;
     }

-In the above example we see the three main possibilies to schedule C++ functions: using the macros F() or FUNCTION(), using a lambda function [=](){} (use '=' for copying the parameters!), or using the class Function{}, which enables to pass on more parameters (see below).
+In the above example we see the three main possibilies to schedule C++ functions: using the macros F() or FUNCTION(), using a lambda function [=](){} (use '=' for copying the parameters!), or using the class Function{}, which enables to pass on more parameters.
 First a single function loop(10) is scheduled to run as a first job.
 Then the main thread waits for the system to terminate.
 Funtion loop(10) starts 10 jobs which simply print out numbers.
 Then it sets a continuation for itself.
-Only functions running as jobs can do this.
+Only functions running as jobs can schedule a continuation.
 So, neither the main() function, nor a coroutine may call this function (actually such a call would simply be ignored.)

 The call to JobSystem::instance() first creates the job system, and afterwards retrieves a pointer to its singleton instance.
 It accepts three parameters, which can be provided or not.
 They are only used when the system is created: